izzatkarimov/izzatkarimov/README.md

   <br>
 * ✉️  You can contact me at [my email](mailto:izzatcodes@gmail.com)
   <br>
-* 🚀  I'm currently working on a Full Stack Application.
+* 🚀  I'm currently working on a becoming a better developer.
   <br>
 * 🧠  I'm currently learning Full-Stack Development.
   <br>